Mac Daniel's Advice

 40 GB Seagate Hard Drive

-This was a very good drive in its day, and MacBench 5 turns in a disk score of 1768 - a bit more than 45% higher than the Maxtor.
-Speedometer 4 gives it a disk score of 4.955 (27% better), while Speedometer 3 rates it 29.745 (a 51% improvement).
+This was a very good drive in its day, and MacBench 5 turns in a disk score of 1768 – a bit more than 45% higher than the Maxtor.
+Speedometer 4 gives it a disk score of 4.955 (27% higher), while Speedometer 3 rates it 29.745 (a 51% improvement).
 SpeedRun scores the drive at 449, just a bit ahead of the 8 GB Maxtor.

 60 GB Maxtor Hard Drive

 I remember what a speed demon this was when I got it to replace the stock hard drive in my Beige G3, and it has stood the test of time.
-MacBench 5 reports a disk score of 3360, a whopping 90% better than the 40 GB Seagate Barracuda.
-Speedometer 4 rates the drive at 3.774, while Speedometer 3 reports a score of 35.279, almost 19% better than the Seagate.
+MacBench 5 reports a disk score of 3360, a whopping 90% higher than the 40 GB Seagate Barracuda.
+Speedometer 4 rates the drive at 3.774, while Speedometer 3 reports a score of 35.279, almost 19% higher than the Seagate.
 The SpeedRun drive score is 454, just a bit ahead of the Seagate.
-Startup time was an impressive 48 seconds - faster than the SSD!
+Startup time was an impressive 48 seconds – faster than the SSD!

 SSD

-Curiously, the SSD scores lower than the 40 GB hard drive in Speedometer 4 - and slower on the faster bus than on the slower one.
-Perhaps an anomaly in the way Speedometer 4 works, as in all the other benchmarks the SSD is faster than the hard drives.
+Curiously, the SSD scores lower than the 40 GB hard drive in Speedometer 4 – and slower on the faster bus than on the slower one.
+Perhaps an anomaly in the way Speedometer 4 works, as in all the other benchmarks the SSD is faster than any of the hard drives.

 The SSD is 32% faster than the 60 GB Maxtor according to MacBench, 48% faster in Speedometer 3, and 4.4% faster in SpeedRun, a test which reports the least difference between drives.